Information on ship arrivals, foreign and domestic travel and cargo for 2021.

-- Welsh ports act as the gateway between the Republic of Ireland and the rest of Europe.
-Nearly three quarters of goods carried on Irish registered heavy goods vehicles (HGVs) between the Republic of Ireland and Europe passed through Welsh ports, equivalent to 0.4Mt.
-70.2% of this tonnage passed through Holyhead port.
+- Welsh ports act as a gateway between the Republic of Ireland and the rest of Europe, though HGV movements declined in 2021.
+33.1% (0.23Mt) of goods carried on Irish registered heavy goods vehicles (HGVs) between the Republic of Ireland and Europe passed through Wales, compared with 80.0% (0.5Mt) in 2020.

 If you need a more accessible version of this document please email firstname.lastname@example.org.
 Please tell us the format you need.
 If you use assistive technology please tell us what this is.